VectorInstitute/FL4Health/vector_bootcamp_2025/repo_setup_guide.md

 # Bootcamp Repository Setup

 > [!NOTE]
-> These instructions assume you have already followed basic Vector cluster account setup, including initial access, changing your password, and setting up multifactor authentication.
-These instructions have been sent to you from the Vector Ops Team.
+> These instructions assume you have already followed the basic Vector cluster account setup, including initial access, changing your password, and setting up multifactor authentication.
+These instructions have been sent to you by the Vector Ops Team.
 Multifactor authentication is now required upon all connections to the Vector cluster.

 ### Overview

-In this section, you will create ssh keys on the Vector cluster in order to connect to the [Fl4hHealth](https://github.com/VectorInstitute/FL4Health) GitHub repository.
+In this section, you will create ssh keys on the Vector cluster in order to connect to the [Fl4Health](https://github.com/VectorInstitute/FL4Health) GitHub repository.
 You will need to add these ssh keys to your GitHub profile in order to clone the repository and access code.
 A similar process may be followed on your local machine to establish keys to clone the repository locally.